Kris Bryant Player Props: Rockies vs. Yankees

 - The Yankees pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Yankees have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Yankees' 3.81 team ERA ranks sixth among all league pitching staffs.

-- Yankees pitchers combine to rank 13th in baseball in home runs given up (102 total, 1.1 per game).
+- Yankees pitchers combine to rank 13th in baseball in home runs surrendered (103 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.